emfcamp/Website/templates/about/travel.md

 Once you're near the site, you'll see yellow temporary road signs for EMF - follow these and ignore your sat nav if it tells you differently.

-We encourage attendees to carpool where possible.
-There's a [lift sharing](https://wiki.emfcamp.org/wiki/Location/Lift_sharing) page on the wiki to find other people on the same route.
+We encourage attendees to carpool where possible. <!-- There's a [lift sharing](https://wiki.emfcamp.org/wiki/Location/Lift_sharing) page on the wiki to find other people on the same route. -->

 ### Electric Vehicles
-Owing to the increased price of providing electricity at EMF, and the increasing number of electric vehicles, we do not plan to provide generally-available electric vehicle charging at EMF 2024.
-We ask that you arrive at EMF with enough charge to leave at the end of the event.
+We do not plan to provide generally-available electric vehicle charging at EMF.
+We ask that you arrive at the event with enough charge to leave at the end of the event.

 We will be able to provide EV charging in an emergency.